Capivasertib (Truqap™)

 Sexual & Reproductive Concerns

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Women will be asked to take a pregnancy test prior to receiving this medication.
-For women, effective birth control is necessary during treatment and for 1 month after your last treatment, even if your menstrual cycle stops.
-For men, effective birth control is necessary during treatment and for 4 months after your last treatment, even if you believe you are not producing sperm.
+For females, effective birth control is necessary during treatment and for 1 month after your last treatment, even if your menstrual cycle stops.
+For males, effective birth control is necessary during treatment and for 4 months after your last treatment, even if you believe you are not producing sperm.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
-Discuss these options with your oncology team.
+Discuss these options with your provider.
 You should not breastfeed while receiving this medication.